Floor Tiling Cost

 Can I Use Wall Tiles for My Floor?

-You should not use wall tiles for the floor unless they specifically say that they can be used on a floor.
+You shouldn't use wall tiles on the floor unless they specifically say they are dual purpose and safe to do so.
 Floor tiles are usually thicker than wall tiles to withstand the necessary weight.
 Using wall tiles on the floor will usually result in a lot of broken tiles after a while.

 How Many M² Can a Tiler Do in a Day?